Madniel/opencv-exercises/README.md

 ## Tiger
 Change the color of the corresponding parts of the tiger to orange (we assume that the gray color throughout the image has the same level).

+## Movie
+Open the video sequence provided.
+Detect moving objects and surround them with a red rectangle.